 Children are deeply affected by the death of someone they love or care about.
 Even the youngest children are able to sense loss and experience grief.
 They may express their reactions and emotions directly or they may try to outwardly appear unconcerned about the event.
 In either case they will be trying to make sense out of what has happened and there are ways adults can be of help.

 Children, like adults, have their own individual ways of grieving, depending on their age and development stage, and it is important that they are not “left out” when a death occurs.

 Talking To Children About Death

-There seems to be no best way to give children sad news except perhaps to tell them immediately and to tell them the truth in a simple, straightforward way.
+There seems to be no best way to give children sad news except perhaps to tell them as soon as possible, and in a truthful and straightforward way.
 Words may not come easily when talking about death to children.
-However, it has been found that using concrete words like “died” and “death” is easier for children than abstract expression such as “passed on” or “gone away“, which can be confusing to a young mind.
+However, it has been found that using concrete words like “died” and “death” is easier for children than abstract expressions such as “passed on” or “gone away“, which can be confusing to a young mind.